How to Write a Wedding Speech to Your Husband: A Simple, Meaningful Guide

 Aim for three to five minutes.

 Shorter and heartfelt is far more powerful than long and wandering.
+If in doubt, edit it down.
+Every sentence should earn its place.

 6. Practise Out Loud